Flone-dnb/FBugReporter/README.md

 todo

+# Server

+On first start, the server will create a server configuration file <b>server_config.ini</b> next to the binary file.<br>
+You can customize values in this config file.
+In order for them to be applied, restart the server.

 # Client

 Theme can be customized by copy-pasting the <b>theme.ini</b> file from <b>client</b> folder next to the client executable file.<br>